iamprim0rdial/cyber-security-notes/cryptography.md

 # Cryptography🔐
+**Kerckhoffs’s principle: "A cryptosystem should be secure even if everything about the system, except the key, is public knowledge"**
 ---

 **Cryptography** is the practice of securing information while transmitting it from one computer to another or storing data on a computer to prevent unauthorized access.
 Cryptography involves encryption and decryption.